Planning Tools

 Grade 12 compulsory course: English and any group requirements or compulsory courses you did not meet in the previous grades.

-All grade 12 students should make sure that Ontario Secondary School Diploma (OSSD) requirements are being met in order to graduate – 30 credits including 18 compulsory credits, the OSSLT and your 40 hours of community service, if that is your goal.
+All grade 12 students should make sure that Ontario Secondary School Diploma (OSSD) requirements are being met in order to graduate.

-Students planning to apply to an Ontario university need six 4U/4M credits including ENG4U.
+Students planning to apply to an Ontario university after grade 12 need six grade 12 (4U/4M) credits including Grade 12 University English (ENG4U).
 Open level (‘O’) and college level (‘C’) courses can not count towards these six.
-Typically only two courses can be counted from at the 4M level.
-Review prerequisites for the program(s) you’re interested in when applying for grade 11 and grade 12 courses.
+Review prerequisites for the program(s) you’re interested in before applying for grade 11 and grade 12 courses.

-Students planning to apply to an Ontario college will need ENG4C.
+Students planning to apply to an Ontario college after grade 12 will need grade 12 College English (ENG4C).
 Review prerequisites for the program(s) you’re interested in when applying for grade 11 and grade 12 courses.

-Students planning to apply to programs outside of Ontario will have to review the program prerequisites and make sure you are selecting the necessary courses in high school.
+Students planning to apply to programs outside of Ontario after grade 12 will have to review the program prerequisites and make sure you are selecting the necessary courses in high school.

 Check out the resources at the bottom of the page as you plan ahead.